akash-joshi/lets-code/README.md

 ## Objectives

-1. Make a express app which routes to 2 files
+We are building simple express app which routes two files.

-'/' -> index.html
+1. '/' -> index.html ( this is root page. )

-'/page-2' -> 'page-2.html'
+2. '/page-2' -> 'page-2.html' ( this is another page. )

-So you make index.html, and when you go to '/' of your server, index.html render on the browser
+So you make index.html, and when you go to '/' of your server, index.html render on the browser.